HCPS-OTIS/tools/templates/workorders.md

 Not replaced
 Damage does not warrant replacement at this time.
 Device in working order.

+## follett notes

+# ACCIDENTAL, HAS DSP

+Work Order:
+Screen replaced.
+Student [] has DSP - no fine issued.
+Note made on account for  use of DSP.

+Follett Destiny:
+Date:
+Screen was damaged and replaced. st ; wo

+# ACCIDENTAL, NO DSP

+Work Order:
+Screen replaced.
+Student [] does not have DSP - fine issued.

+Fine Note:
+Date:
+Screen was damaged and replaced. st ; wo

+# INTENTIONAL DAMAGE

+Work Order:
+Screen replaced.
+Student [] caused intentional damage - fine issued.

+Fine Note:
+Date:
+Screen was intentionally damaged and replaced. st ; wo

 ## repairs

 Powerwashed device.
 Device in working order.